 These soft and chewy oatmeal raisin cookies are seriously divine!
-Made with oats, vanilla, apple sauce, cinnamon, raisins and sweet cinnamon chips for an added bonus.
+They are easy to make and loaded with quick oats, vanilla, apple sauce, cinnamon and sweet raisins.
 Each bite has all the best flavors and textures!

 My friend Melissa made this easy oatmeal raisin cookie recipe for me awhile back and I’ve been obsessed with them ever since.
 They have tons of flavor and the absolute perfect texture.
 They’re everything that oatmeal raisin cookies should be!